Coexistence of phases and the observability of random graphs

 \section{Introduction}

 Considered as the ultimate proof of our understanding, the \textit{controllability} (and its dual concept the \textit{observability}) of natural and technological complex systems have been the subject of many recent studies \cite{Liu11_Nature,Saadatpour11_PLoSComputBiol,Sahasrabudhe11_NatCommun,Cowan12_PLoSONE,Liu12_PLoSONE,Nepusz12_NaturePhys,Yan12_PhysRevLett,Yang12_PhysRevLett,Liu13_ProcNatlAcadSciUSA,Posfai13_SciRep,Jia13_NatCommun,Sun13_PhysRevLett,Jia13_SciRep}.
 In essence, the question is whether the global state of a system can be imposed (inferred) through the control (monitoring) of a few of its constituents.
-By mapping the underlying web of interactions between the constituents of systems onto graphs, analytical criteria have been proposed to determine whether a system is controllable (observable), and if so, through which of its constituents control (monitoring) should be applied.
+By mapping the underlying web of interactions between the constituents of systems unto graphs, analytical criteria have been proposed to determine whether a system is controllable (observable), and if so, through which of its constituents control (monitoring) should be applied.
 However, although promising and theoretically correct, doubts have been raised as to whether these criteria can be used in practice on real large systems \cite{Cowan12_PLoSONE,Sun13_PhysRevLett}.

 Whenever a comprehensive and exact theoretical framework is lacking, simpler but solvable theoretical models---that consider simplified versions of the systems under scrutiny---become valuable alternatives to highlight and understand key behaviors of complex systems.
 Following this trend, Yang \textit{et al.} used random graphs to study the observability of power grids through the use of \textit{phasor measurement units} that allow to monitor the state of a node and of each of its neighbors \cite{Yang12_PhysRevLett}.
-Using this approach, they demonstrated that the largest observable component emerges in a percolation-like transition, and that a surprisingly small number of monitoring units were necessary to achieve large-scale observability.
+Using this approach, they demonstrated that the largest observable component emerges in a percolation-like transition, and argued that structural properties found in real systems reduce the number of monitoring units required for achieving large-scale observability.